jamiemill/food/README.md

 Doesn't add up quantities or anything clever like that.

 I'm not bothering to add the actual recipies, just their names and ingredients.
+But recipe steps could be added in comment lines starting with # in the same file.